Langkawi: Relic of Mahsuri

+Durian Perangin Waterfall

+Durian Perangin Waterfall is a cascading waterfall located on the northeastern side of Langkawi Island, Malaysia.
+It is named after the durian trees that grow in the surrounding rainforest.
+The waterfall consists of multiple tiers, with natural pools at the base of each cascade.

 Transportation

 The island of Langkawi can be reached by sea and air.
-The Langkawi Jetty Point connects the island to main destinations like Kuala Perlis, Kuala Kedah, Penang and Tamalang.
+The Langkawi Jetty Point connects the island to main destinations like Kuala Perlis, Kuala Kedah and Tamalang.
 There's also ferry service to Satun town and to Ko Lipe island in Thailand.
 The ferry between Langkawi and Ko Lipe operates from October until June.
 The departure/arrival point in Langkawi is at Kuah Jetty, Langkawi and Telaga Harbour, Langkawi.
 The departure/arrival point in Ko Lipe is at Pattaya Beach.
 As there is no pier in Ko Lipe, transfers to the beach are done with local long-tail boats.
 The journey takes about 1 hour and 30 minutes.

 Langkawi International Airport is one of seven international airports in Malaysia and connects the island to Kuala Lumpur, Singapore, Penang and Subang.

-International relations

 Twin towns – Sister cities

 Langkawi currently has two sister cities: